 Another essential job for autumn is raking leaves.
 Although this can be a time-consuming task because of all the leaves falling on the lawn from above at this time of year, it is very important to remove as much debris as you can, as quickly as you can.
 Otherwise, you will find that the leaves tend to stick together (rain and other moisture makes them wet and sticky), and they will form a mat over the lawn.

 This can, in turn, lead to the grass suffocating a bit, and also encourages fungal diseases that have a negative effect.
 You can either rake leaves up by hand or use a lawnmower with a vacuum-type system which is designed to collect leaves.

 Clean Up the Garden

 In autumn you should also take the time to clean up your garden in preparation for spring.
 For starters, make sure you add some mulch.
-Mulch is fantastic for plants as it helps the soil around them to hold in moisture, which means you don’t have to spend so much time watering, or worry about so many weeds popping up.
+Mulch is fantastic for plants as it helps the soil around them to hold in moisture, which means you don’t have to spend so much time watering or worry about so many weeds popping up.
 Some other benefits of mulch in the garden are that it adds nutrients as it breaks down into the soil, and it also covers plants during the cold months and helps to stop them from freezing.

-During autumn you can also look at transplanting any trees or shrubs which have outgrown their locations in your yard, or which you want to move for any other reason.
+During autumn you can also look at transplanting any trees or shrubs which have outgrown their locations in your yard, or that you want to move for any other reason.
 Cooler times of year are best for relocations.
 Autumn is also the perfect time to divide up any bulbs in your garden.
-Planting bulbs at this time of year allows them to grow a bit before spring, when they tend to really flourish — just make sure that you put them in a location that receives plenty of sunlight.
+Planting bulbs at this time of year allows them to grow a bit before spring when they tend to really flourish — just make sure that you put them in a location that receives plenty of sunlight.